wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ### Managers

 Manage the token and the transceivers, handle rate-limiting and message attestation.
-Each `NttManager` corresponds to a single token but can control multiple transceivers.
+Each NTT manager corresponds to a single token but can control multiple transceivers.
 Key functions include:

 - `transfer` - initiates a token transfer process involving token locking or burning on the source chain
 - `quoteDeliveryPrice` - quotes the fee for delivering a message to a specific target chain by querying and aggregating quotes from the Transceiver contracts